Paybook/sync-code-samples/widget/webhooks_overview.md

 Paybook Sync API requires that you setting up a Webhook to your API KEY in order to send these events notification:

-1. New credential was created `credential_create`
+1.  `credential_create` : New credential was created
-2. Existing credential was updated `credential_update`
+2. `credential_update` : Existing credential was updated
-3. Data for an existing credential was added or updated `refresh`
+3. `refresh` : Data for an existing credential was added or updated

 ------